Krzysztof318/tailwindcss-container-queries/README.md

 ## Configuration

-By default we ship with the following configured values:
+By default we ship with the following configured breakpoints:

 | Name     | CSS                                          |
 | -------- | -------------------------------------------- |